 The following examples provide an overview of some of our enrichment opportunities.

 Have Sum Fun Maths Competition: An exciting inter-school mathematics initiative that uses a quiz-night format.
 Teams of six students race against the clock to solve four intense rounds of eight challenging problems.
+There is also an online competition that is offered to students.

 Inter School Spelling Bee: A competition open to all Year 3 to 5 pupils to ascertain the school champion.
 Intensive club practice to work on spelling techniques and familiarisation prepare the winning class students to compete for the school title.
 The top Year 4 and 5 performers are then invited to compete in an inter-school competition.